FairyPenguin/link-tree-clone/README.md

 used Stack: Html - Css - Javascript

-You can check the live project here:
+You can check the live project here on netlify: https://link-tree-mermates.netlify.app

+Updates: Working on make the main share button copy the link-tree url to the clipboard.